Superpowers in the Animal Kingdom

 Abstract

-Navigating an unfamiliar environment can prove difficult for organisms that lack the necessary adaptations.
-Nevertheless, some animals possess unique senses that help them with the perception of their specific surroundings.
-Over many years of evolution, they have adopted ‘superpowers,’ ranging beyond our five senses.
+Navigating an unfamiliar can prove difficult for organisms that lack the necessary adaptations.
+Nevertheless, some possess unique senses that help them with the of their specific surroundings.
+Over many years of , they have adopted ‘superpowers,’ ranging beyond our five senses.
 These abilities aid their species in performing necessary tasks for their survival.
 In this paper, four different superpowers of four different animals are analyzed in detail, including the evolutionary advantages that are gained through the possession of these abilities.
-The four sections are: echolocation in bats, ultraviolet vision in fish, magnetism in migrating birds, and electroreception in elasmobranchs.
+The four sections are: echolocation in , ultraviolet in , magnetism in migrating birds, and electroreception in elasmobranchs.
 First, the paper will explore the intricate process of echolocation in bats, focusing on its application in the hunt of prey.
-This active sensory system enables bats to ‘see’ and avoid obstacles in the darkness, using their advanced auditory system to analyze echos.
-Then, how a species of reef fish, called the ambon damselfish, has been shown to utilize UV vision to their advantage.
+This active enables bats to ‘see’ and avoid obstacles in the darkness, using their advanced auditory system to analyze echos.
+Then, how a species of reef fish, called the ambon damselfish, has been shown to utilize vision to their advantage.
 The extra electromagnetic spectrum perception allows them to see facial pattern markings on other fish, only perceivable through UV light.
 After that, the paper will cover how birds sense magnetic fields through the use of radical pairs.
 These pairs are formed by the cryptochrome molecule located in their retinas to determine direction when migrating.
 Finally, the paper will discuss how sharks and related species have a unique sensory organ, called the ampullae of Lorenzini, that allows them to detect very minute electric fields.

 Introduction